 - learning, there’s nothing broken about me.

-- Getting tools and processes that help me manage or resolve my insecurities.
+- Getting tools and processes

 I feel more hopeful and less stuck.
 I’m more present.
 I follow through and finish more projects.
 I enjoy life more.

 If you’re tired of fighting with your inner critic, know this:

 It’s common for musicians and people in general of all ages and abilities to feel anxious and//or conflicted as a result of self-doubting thoughts.

 Many of my adult music students, career mentoring clients, and colleagues (including professional teachers and performers) struggle with insecurities.
 If this applies to you, you’re far from alone.